particle-iot/docs/src/content/firmware/tracker-edge/tracker-edge-firmware.md

 - Extract **tracker-edge.zip** in your Downloads directory
 - Open the **tracker-edge** directory in Workbench; it is a pre-configured project directory.

-In order to use the Geofencing features, Tracker Edge v17 is required.
+- In order to use the Geofencing features, Tracker Edge v17 is required.
+- In order to use Store and Forewad, Tracker Edge v18 is required

+{{box op="start" cssClass="boxed warningBox"}}
+Tracker Edge v18 can only be built by the Particle Workbench local compile.
+It cannot be built by the CLI or cloud compliers.
+{{box op="end"}}

 ### Manually